-The forecast financial statements have been drawn up in accordance with NZ IAS 26: Accounting and Reporting by Retirement Benefit Plans, and with the provisions of relevant legislative requirements.
+The forecast financial statements have incorporated the requirements of NZ IAS 26 with the provisions of relevant legislative requirements.

 b.
 Investments

 Investments projected are stated at fair value.

 c.
 Promised retirement benefits

 The actuarial present value of promised retirement benefits is the present value of the expected payments by the Fund to existing and past members, attributable to the services rendered.